chrisreylo73/chrisreylo73/README.md

 #   `DESCRIPTION`
 `
-Tasklst is a feature-rich full-stack application designed to help users effectively manage their daily tasks.
+Tasklist is a feature-rich full-stack application designed to help users effectively manage their daily tasks.
 Built using a modern technology stack that includes React, JavaScript, HTML, CSS, Python, Flask, and SQLAlchemy, Tasklist provides a user-friendly and customizable platform for organizing and tracking tasks, whether for personal or professional use.